Welcome to the Department of Mechanical Engineering. I am Professor Sankha Bhowmick, Chairperson of the Department.

 The MS in Mechanical Engineering builds on our strong undergraduate program with close linkage to regional industry.
 The program offers carefully chosen core courses and a wide range of electives.
 Students may elect to pursue one of three options: a course work option, a thesis option, or a project option.
 State-of-the-art facilities provide excellent research and learning experience.
 Almost all of our graduate courses are offered during late afternoon or early evening hours, so working students can take classes without major disruption to their work schedule.
 Many of our full-time graduate students get financial assistance in the form of teaching or research assistantships.

-Professional student chapters including the American Society of Mechanical Engineers, the Society of Manufacturing Engineers, and the Society of Automotive Engineers provide excellent opportunity for our students to gain leadership skills and professional contacts with leaders in the field.
+Professional student chapters including the American Society of Mechanical Engineers (ASME) and the Society of Manufacturing Engineers(SME) provide excellent opportunity for our students to gain leadership skills and professional contacts with leaders in the field.
 The student chapters organize various activities including professional seminars and allow our students to participate in international and national design competitions, such as the International Solar Boat competition and the Mini-Baja competition.

 In summary, our department offers an exciting and rewarding career path.
 Please explore our web page for more information or contact me at the following coordinates.
 Thank you for your interest in our department.

-Chairman, Mechanical Engineering Department
+Chairperson, Mechanical Engineering Department